JoinColony/purser/docs/api.md

 This is just a helper method that goes through a list of providers _(both generator methods and already instantiated provider objects)_ and selects the first one available.

-By default it goes through the following provider list, in order: `[metamask, etherscan, infura, localhost]`, so if this works for you, just call it directly without any arguments:
+By default it goes through the following provider list, in order: `[metamask, etherscan, infura, jsonRpc]`, so if this works for you, just call it directly without any arguments:

 ```js
 import { autoselect } from 'colony-wallet/providers';